Fujifilm X-T5 Review: An Honest Review by a Real User

 The camera always focuses after hunting in these particular situations, but it’s annoying that it hunts in the first place.

-It is a small problem that could be addressed with a firmware update, no doubt, but up to press, it hasn’t.
+It is a small problem that could be addressed with a firmware update, no doubt, but as of this writing, it hasn’t.

 IBIS